2019 AUDIOTECHNIQUE REVIEWS FUTURE DREAM

 Among different types of cables, power cord is arguably the most impactful one.
 Hence, my comparison started with power cord.

-Don't get me wrong . lf there is no AB comparison, Siltech sounds extremely neutral too.
+Don't get me wrong. lf there is no AB comparison, Siltech sounds extremely neutral too.
 I still vividly remember I tried the power cords trom both Crystal Cable Absolute Dream and The Ultimate Dream in my home setup betore.
 Both gave me a strong impression of neutrality and transparency.
 The outline of the acoustical images was very fine and clear.
 Everything is very three dimensional and the sound stage is very deep.
 What's beyond my expectation is that these two Crystal Cable products are able to deliver very massive power and muscular bass despite that the cable is so much thinner than Siltech Ruby Double Crown.
 Now when I listened to Future Dream, 1 tound it sounds notably warmer than Absolute Dream and The Ultimate Dream. lt still preserves the virtue of transparency and vivid sound image.
 There is no sign of muddiness. lt is not short of three dimensional spatial sense when comparing The Ultimate Dream, which I think is a very positive surprise.
 Of course, if I compare it with Siltech Ruby Double Crown, the latter gave finer outlines of the acoustical images and these images are closer to the listener.
+From experience, the difference might diminish as the brand new cables run in tor some time.
+I would not be surprised if Future Dream comes extremely close to Siltech Ruby Double Crown eventually. if I compare it with Siltech Ruby Double Crown, the latter gave finer outlines of the acoustical images and these images are closer to the listener.
+From experience, the difference might diminish as the brand new cables run in tor some time.
+I would not be surprised if Future Dream comes extremely close to Siltech Ruby Double Crown eventually. if I compare it with Siltech Ruby Double Crown, the latter gave finer outlines of the acoustical images and these images are closer to the listener.
 From experience, the difference might diminish as the brand new cables run in tor some time.
 I would not be surprised if Future Dream comes extremely close to Siltech Ruby Double Crown eventually.

 A whole new level